awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/configuring-your-saas-application-to-accept-new-customers.md

 1. The customer is instructed to either create an account in your product or sign in to an existing account\.

 1. The customer is now signed in to your website using credentials speciﬁc to that SaaS product\.
 In your accounts database, you can have a row for each customer\.
-Your accounts database must have a column for the AWS customer identiﬁer, which you populate with the customer identiﬁerthat you obtained in step 2\.
+Your accounts database must have a column for the AWS customer identiﬁer, which you populate with the customer identiﬁer that you obtained in step 2\.
 Verify that no other accounts in your system share this customer identiﬁer\.
 Otherwise, you might send conﬂicting metering records\.

 1. During your seller registration process, you are assigned an Amazon SNS topic that notifies you when customers subscribe or unsubscribe to your system\.
 The notification is an Amazon SNS notiﬁcation in JSON format that informs you of customer actions\.
 AWS whitelists your account to enable you to listen to these notiﬁcations on an Amazon SNS topic\.

    We recommend that you use Amazon Simple Queue Service \(Amazon SQS\) to capture these messages\.
 After you receive a subscription notification with `subscribe-success`, the customer account is ready for metering\.
 Records that you send before this notification aren't metered\.
+For information on how to do this, see [Step 2: Give Permission to the Amazon SNS Topic to Send Messages to the Amazon SQS Queue](https://docs.aws.amazon.com/sns/latest/dg/sns-sqs-as-subscriber.html#SendMessageToSQS.sqs.permissions) in the *Amazon Simple Notification Service Developer Guide*\.

    If you have a SaaS contracts product, you also get an `entitlement-updated` notification when the contract is created\.
 Your accounts database must have an extra column for the subscription state\.
 The following is an example of a `subscribe-success` subscription notification\.

    ```
        {